How to Start a Christian T-shirt Business: The Complete Guide

 Because the clickthrough rate is much higher in organic search results compared to paid search results (usually 6-7x higher), you can hypothesize that if you rank #1 or #2 in Google for these terms, you should be able to sell a lot more of these organically.

-The second reason I try Google Ads every time is that you don’t know what you don’t know.
+The second reason I like to try Google Ads is that you don’t know what you don’t know.
 Maybe it’s a good channel for your product.
 Maybe it’s not.
 But why not spend a few hundred dollars to make sure?

 If it pays off, you make an early return on your investment.
 If it doesn’t, you use the data to determine your best selling designs, the best keywords, use the opportunity to test live customers, and more.